Wells Fargo Finds Another 1.4M Fake Accounts, Will Refund Another $2.8M

 In addition to the repayment of fees, the settlement will include “millions of dollars of additional monetary relief,” according to a lawyer in the case.

 Who Gets Paid?

-This settlement comes on top of the $3.2 million Wells Fargo has already paid to customers for 130,000 unauthorized accounts.
-Wells Fargo told CNN that most customers who already got a remediation check are still eligible to take part in the settlement.
+These refunds are on top of the $3.3 million in fee refunds Wells Fargo has already paid customers for 130,000 unauthorized accounts.
+Wells Fargo told CNN that most customers who already got a remediation check are still eligible to take part in the $142 million settlement.